Best Of17 min read

 • WooCommerce Premium: ~$12.95/mo (unlimited products, gift cards, reviews)

-Renewal rates on the WooCommerce plans hover around $17–22/mo — that's where the sticker shock hits, so plan for it.
+Renewal rates on the WooCommerce plans hover around $17–22/mo — that's where the sticker shock hits, so factor that in.

 Pros:

-• Smoothest WooCommerce onboarding experience in the group
+• Smoothest WooCommerce onboarding in this entire group

 • Official WordPress recommendation carries real weight